 The Office of Global Safety and Security (OGSS) sponsors a reimbursement grant for graduate students to participate in wilderness first aid training.
 To qualify, a student’s travel must support academic goals that require remote or rural international travel.
+This award (up to $500) is also available for and applicable to students who are traveling to urban areas of developing countries where access to quality, emergency medical services is limited.
 However, if funding is not used up by international travelers, it may be available for remote or rural locations in the U.S. Please reach out to firstname.lastname@example.org for more information.

 To be eligible for the reimbursement grant, an applicant must be a current, full-time graduate student at Northwestern University whose international travel is defined as university-sponsored or supported.
 Applicable international travel must be planned or booked within ten months of participating in the wilderness first aid course and occur for a minimum of five days.
 The international destination must be a foreign country’s remote/rural destination that lacks convenient access to emergency health care resources and/or standard cell phone reception.
+This award (up to $500) is also available for and applicable to students who are traveling to urban areas of developing countries where access to quality, emergency medical services is limited.
 The applicant is required to submit an essay (500 words or less) that describes the proposed research activities, associated risks and how participation in a wilderness first aid course will contribute to one’s health, safety, and well-being.
 A letter of recommendation from a faculty adviser who can confirm the usefulness of the training is also required.
 Lastly, the student must confirm or promise to register with GeoBlue, Northwestern’s international medical and assistance provider.
 Failure to comply with the international health insurance requirements may result in a request to return award funds.

 Preference will be given to travelers who will be alone or who are leading a group of less-experienced travelers.
 Preference will also be given to those whose purpose of travel involves: direct or indirect exposure to wild animals; the collection of flora, fauna or other natural samples (including water); higher-risk activities (scuba-diving, snorkeling, caving, cave-diving, back-country hiking or camping, etc.); or the operation of specialized vehicles or watercraft.
 Students needing to scuba for such purposes have to submit proof of certification with their reimbursement grant application in order to be eligible for an extra $10,000 in special insurance coverage.
 Also note that the participation in higher-risk activities or the use of specialized vehicles or watercraft must relate to accessing research material or subjects, and not for recreational purposes.